codingLogan/codingLogan.github.io/_posts/2020-10-27-how-to-use-git-bisect.md

 [e0aec5ded852ce9a09f40e0a60f7beb6cffe81d0] Add current navigation style
 ```

 Now looking at our list of commits above, we see it chose a commit right in the middle, which in the Results section below I labeled _(bisect 1)_.
-This is still a bad commit, so I'm going to say `git bisect bad`.
+This is still a bad commit, so I'm going to say _git bisect bad_, and the terminal shows me this.
 ```
 Bisecting: 5 revisions left to test after this (roughly 3 steps) [261a23286ab2d275f8f12a724e32caa244c26478] Merge pull request #5 from Loganras/jekyll-tags-post
 ```

-It now checked out a new commit for me to test...
-I will continue labelling and marking the commits as good or bad with `git bisect good` or `git bisect bad` and save you the reading of all the output ;).
+It now checked out another new commit for me to test...
+I will continue labelling and marking the commits as good or bad with _git bisect good_ or _git bisect bad_ and save you the reading of all the output ;).

 ## Results